Blog>Sleep Advice> What Temperature Should a Baby’s Room Be?

 • Don’t over-bundle your baby: While babies may look cute wrapped in many blankets, over-bundling can cause them to overheat.
 Added layers on top of an existing fever or when they’re sick could also increase their body temperature.

-• Gradually add and remove layers: If you believe your baby is too hot or cold, add and remove layers gradually and continue doing so until they’re comfortable.
+• Gradually add and remove layers: If you believe your baby is too hot or cold, add or remove layers gradually and continue doing so until they’re comfortable.
 As far as layers go, use one to two layers for sleeping.
-However, don’t dress your baby in a hat or beanie during sleep; their face and head help regulate their temperature
+However, don’t dress your baby in a hat or beanie during sleep; their face and head help regulate their temperature.

 • Place the baby on their back to sleep: Although there are several comfortable positions to sleep in, not all of them are suitable for your baby.
 The best sleeping position for babies is on their back since this allows them to breathe easier and reduces the possibility of suffocation.